 VAN HALEN "JUMP" (1984)

-Some fans of Van Halen hate this 80s soft-rock track, as it was a departure from the usual harder rock sound of the band, using a rolling synth line.
+Of course, some fans of Van Halen hate "Jump", and view it as a departure to radio-friendly soft-rock, and it was certainly a change from the usual harder rock sound of the band, using a rolling synth line.
 Indeed, this change in musical direction eventually led to the departure of David Lee Roth.

-However, it still features an Eddie Van Halen guitar solo, although the producer spliced parts of two different takes, apparently, which led Eddie Van Halen to say it was "his favourite solo he never wrote!"
+It's true that the song has become perfect fodder for You've Been Framed producers and Youtube uploaders to use in video clips of toddlers jumping around and giggling.
+But it's certainly not to be dismissed as a novelty song for those annoying DJs to play at kid parties.
+We can't ignore the fact that it features an epic Eddie Van Halen guitar solo, although the producer spliced parts of two different takes, apparently, which led Eddie Van Halen to say it was "his favourite solo he never wrote".

 "Jump" was the lead single from the band's sixth studio album 1984.
-The song was the only number one for the band in Canada and the U.S. and peaked at #7 in the UK.
-Three more singles were lifted from the album; I'll Wait (#13 US), Panama (#13 US) and Hot For Teacher (#56 US), none of which entered the British Top 40.
+The song was the only number one for the band in Canada and the U.S. Three more singles were released from the album; I'll Wait (#13 US), Panama (#13 US) and Hot For Teacher (#56 US), none of which entered the British Top 40.